Heebrah/intro-to-jekins/README.md

 * Optionally, Jenkins can notify teams (via email, Slack, etc.) and generate reports.

-## Project on Jekins Installation
+## Project on Jekins
-1. start by upadating, this checks for the latest versions of packages, so the system knows what updates are available.
+1. start by updating, this checks for the latest versions of packages, so the system knows what updates are available.
 ```
 sudo apt update
 ```